ding-lab/BreakPointSurveyor/J_PlotList/README.md

 ## Getting started

-If regions of interest for downstream analysis are known, it is possible to create a BPR file based on them, then use that as input into `3_make_PlotList.sh`, which will calculate the range values.
+If regions of interest for downstream analysis are known, clustering and prioritization is not necessary.
+A simple approach then is to create a BPR file to define regions of interest to be used as input into `3_make_PlotList.sh`, which will calculate the range values.

 Clustering of discordant reads to prioritize regions of interest is demonstrated in the 1000SV workflow.